-Whether you are creating video for your own consumption or for posting online, removing audio can be an important part of production.
-It can remove ambient noise, remove loud or distracting sounds or pave the way for you to add a soundtrack to your production.
+Whether you are creating a video for your own consumption or for posting online, removing audio can be an essential part of the production.
+It can remove ambient noise, remove loud or distracting sounds, or pave the way for you to add a soundtrack to your production.
 Either way, you first need to remove the original audio component of the recording.
 In this article, I will show you how to strip out the audio portion of your recordings.

 VLC is the king of media players because it plays almost any video file in any format and has a range of powerful editing and manipulation tools for those who want to dig a little deeper.

 - Open VLC and select Media from the menu.

 - Select Convert/Save and Add.

-- Add the media you want to remove audio from and select Convert from the small dropdown at the bottom.
+- Add the media you want to remove audio from and select Convert from the small drop-down menu at the bottom.

 - Select the spanner icon next to Profile in the next window.

 - Select the Audio codec tab and uncheck the box next to Audio in the window.

 - Enter a destination for the file at the bottom of the Convert window.

 - Select Start to recode the media without audio.

 Remember to name the file something different in Step 7 to create a copy of the file and not overwrite the original.
 That way, if anything goes wrong or you want to undo the changes, the original remains untouched.
-You can always delete the original once you’re sure you no longer need it, if you like.
+You can always delete the original once you’re sure you no longer need it.

 Use iMovie To Remove The Audio Track From A Video

 - Launch iMovie and select Import Movie in the center.

 - Load your video, right-click it, and Select Entire Clip.